 Chord Interval Calculator

-Calculates the interval in semitones between any two notes using their MIDI note numbers.
+Calculates the interval in semitones between any two MIDI notes, collapsed to a single octave.
 Use it to identify chord qualities, transpose intervals, or analyze harmonic relationships.

 About this calculator